vsundramurthy/stress-css-widget/README.md

 Shout out
 ----------
-- Thanks to [Andy Edinborough](http://andy.edinborough.org/) on his work at Stress CSS script, which was the inspiration for making this Widget.
+- Thanks to [Andy Edinborough](http://andy.edinborough.org/) on his work at Stress CSS script, which inspired me for making this Widget.